-Tenafly Animal Hospital does not endorse any specific Insurance company.
+* We do not endorse any specific insurance company.
 The links are for informational purposes only.

 No. With most insurance providers, you are able to see any licensed veterinarian, rather than being limited to only a few veterinarians within the insurance company’s network.
 Also, you as the pet owner usually pay the veterinary bill at the time of service, rather than making a co-payment.
 You, rather than the health care provider, then submit the claim and the insurance provider pays you.